-Transport for NSW is responsible for a number of key matters for the taxi industry, including regulating rank and hail fares and deciding the number of licences that can be released into the market.
+Transport for NSW is responsible for a number of key matters for the taxi industry, including setting maximum rank and hail fares and deciding the number of licences that can be released into the market.

 For more, see our Taxi information page.

-Under the new regulatory framework, fares for booked services (including booked taxi services, traditional hire car, ridesharing and similar services) will not be regulated.
+Fares for booked services (including booked taxi services, traditional hire car, ridesharing and similar services) are not regulated.

-Booked fares for Taxi Transport Subsidy Scheme (TTSS) customers will remain regulated.
+Booked fares for Taxi Transport Subsidy Scheme (TTSS) customers remain regulated.

 Maximum fares for rank and hail taxi services remain regulated.
 For more about the current fares order, see our Taxi Information page.

-For more on booked and taxi fares, see the fact sheets below.
+For more on booked fares and taxi fares, see the fact sheets below.